-Call the funeral home at (401) 949-0180.
+Call Anderson-Winfield at (401) 949-0180 whether the death occurs in Rhode Island or any other state.
 We will set up a time for the Arrangement Conference to discuss the type of funeral services you would like to plan.
 We will coordinate all the funeral arrangements.
 At the Arrangement Conference the following biographical information will be gathered for newspaper notices, the death certificate, church or clergy and cemetery or crematory:

 - Full Name (include middle and maiden name)

 - Address/Mailing Address

 - Name of Parents (include mother's maiden name)